openstack-archive/ec2-api/README.rst

 Additional limitations are the same, except network interfaces' deleteOnTermination.

-Preferred way to run EC2 API in these releases is to run it in virtual environment:
+Preferred way to run EC2 API in older releases is to run it in virtual environment:
 - create virtual environment by running command 'python tools/install_venv.py'
 - run install inside venv 'tools/with_venv.sh ./install.sh'
 - and then you need to run EC2 API services: 'ec2-api', 'ec2-api-metadata'